 The database is based on a number of criteria which include framework and autonomy, management practices, outsourcing, IT and innovation, automatic exchange of information, budget and human resources, segmentation, taxpayer identiﬁcation and registration, return ﬁling, payment, service and education, collection and enforcement, compliance/audit, and dispute resolution.
 These are benchmarked within and across country groups, for example by income and features such as conﬂict affected or resource dependent.
 It should be noted that speciﬁc country information is not public, though benchmarking using aggregate data is available.
 This data can be complemented with tax performance assessment by multi-stakeholder assessments of Public Expenditure and Financial Account- ability (PEFA) undertaken in selected countries.

 One important tool to help countries further improve tax administration is undertaking a thorough diagnostic analysis, which can help identify options for strengthening the tax administration’s human resources and collection tools.

 There is currently a shortage of comparable public data on transparency and accountability of tax administrations.
-In 2014 The IMF, World Bank and a number of their development partners launched the Tax Administration Diagnostic Assessment Tool (TADAT), aimed to identify strengths and weaknesses and assess performance in tax administrations on a country-by-country basis.
-More than 30 TADAT assessments were conducted through October 2016.
-Of these, 12 were in countries that are signatories to the Addis Tax Initiative.
-Four of the countries (Jordan, Liberia, Georgia and Zambia) have authorized the publication of their reports on the TADAT website.
+In 2014, the IMF, World Bank and a number of their development partners launched the Tax Administration Diagnostic Assessment Tool (TADAT), aimed to identify strengths and weaknesses and assess performance in tax administrations on a country-by-country basis.
+As at end-February 2018, 53 TADAT assessments have been conducted, with 36 in middle-income countries, and two for subnational authorities.
+Developed countries are also conducting the exercise.
+At least eight national level assessments are planned or in progress, with a further two subnational assessments planned.
 Reports can only be published with the authorisation of the assessed country.

 A tax administration can increase its ability to collect revenues by focusing its efforts on taxpayer registration, and in that way, making sure the formal economy captures the whole array of economic activities occurring in the country.